Hot spots in dogs and cats

 How to prevent hot spots

 Tick and flea prevention is not only important in spring and summer, but in winter as well!
-In dogs that swim regularly, the effect of flea repellents can be reduced.
+If your dog swims regularly, the effect of flea repellents can be reduced.
 Does your dog swim often?
 Then it is advisable to treat your dog against fleas even more.
-A dog that swims a lot is also more likely to have ear infections.
-So check the ears regularly.
+A dog that swims a lot is also more likely to have ear infections, so check the ears regularly.

 Pups and kittens are most likely to have ear mites.
-This can be determined by means of an ear examination by the vet.
+This can be determined by a vet.
 Do not treat your animal against ear mites without a check-up by your veterinary physician.

 Do you have questions about hot spots or skin conditions in general?
 Please contact our veterinary physician by mail: firstname.lastname@example.org